Sudh9003/BDDSampleFrameWork/README.md

-This project is used to validate the PwC Digital website.
+This project is Sample framwork, can be used to automate any application

 ####
 Pre requisites for this project::